guthrielab/MAST/README.md

 This workflow was created and tested on macOS 14.5 (Sonoma).

-The environment for the workflow is installed using [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).
-Please make sure that Conda is installed.
-The environment will be set up, and located in the /work/conda folder when the pipeline is ran.

 The environment set up has been tested on Conda 23.7.4.

 To clone the repository, please run the code below in your root folder.
 At this point, the workflow assumes you are in your home directory.